MariaMozgunova/rubiks_cube/README.md

 ### Installation

 1. Clone the repo `git clone https://github.com/MariaMozgunova/rubiks_cube.git`
-2. Include the Rubik's Cube solver into your code `#include "rubiks_cube/rubiks_cube.hpp"`
+2. Include the Rubik's Cube solver into your code `#include "rubiks_cube/cube.h"`
+3. Include the visualization into your code `#include "rubiks_cube/graphics.h"`

 <p align="right">(<a href="#top">back to top</a>)</p>